dynamsoft-docs/barcode-reader-docs/programming/android/release-notes/android-8.md

 ### New

-- [Dynamsoft Camera Enhancer (DCE)]({{site.camera}}) is now available for DBR users to quickly setup the camera module.
+- [Dynamsoft Camera Enhancer (DCE)]({{site.camera}}) is now available for DBR users to quickly deploy the camera module.
 We added new APIs and a new class to simplify the user operations when using DBR and DCE at the same time.
 - Added [Camera Enhancer setting APIs]({{site.android_methods}}camera.html#start-stop-pause-resume-camera-enhancer).
 These new APIs will benefit users by easily controlling the status of DCE.
 - Added a new class, [`DCESettingParameters`]({{site.android_class}}DCESettingParameters.html), and a new API, [`SetCameraEnhancerParam`]({{site.android_methods}}camera.html#setcameraenhancerparam), to enable the parameter transfer between DBR and DCE.
 The parameter transferring will improve the focus ability of the camera.

+### Improved

+- Samples are updated.
+DCE is handling the camera-related settings in the samples.

 ## 8.2 (03/17/2021)